FredHappyface/.github/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 -->

-## Question
-- [ ] I have read the comment above and have completed each step

 ## Bug
 - [ ] I have read the comment above and have completed each step
 - [ ] I have filled out the system info